lutimbastuart/ALK_Variants_In_Neuroblastoma/README.md

 # ALK_Variants_In_Neuroblastoma
 Neuroblastoma-associated ALK variants have distinct cellular and biochemical activities
-# Abstract
-Mutations in anaplastic lymphoma kinase (ALK) are associated with high-risk neuroblastoma, a childhood cancer arising in trunk neural crest (NC) cells.
-The role of ALK in undifferentiated NC is still unknown; however, the presence of activating mutations in ALK correlates with migratory and invasive cell behaviours in neuroblastoma cell lines.
-Here, we show the functional consequences of ALK overexpression on neural crest cells, by comparing wildtype ALK (ALKWT) protein to ALK gain-of-function variants ALKF1174L and ALKR1275Q.
-Elevated ALK activity leads to increased migration velocity and loss of directionality, while ALKF1174L overexpression presents additional effects on cytoskeletal protrusions.
-These results correlate with increased binding of ALKF1174L to GSK3, which has previously been shown to regulate cytoskeletal dynamics in neural crest cells.
-Further, molecular dynamics simulations of this complex shows high flexibility, suggestive of enhanced allosteric regulation.
-Together, our data suggests that activating mutations in ALK drive migratory changes in trunk NC cells, potentially mediated by its novel interacting partner GSK3.

 # Repository Contents
 raw_data – Unprocessed data from molecular dynamics (MD) simulations and structural modeling.